 - Complete the Content Types as follows:

-Field Description LFS Override If selected, Large File Send has been enabled for your account and takes preference over the Deny and Link settings.
-The Hold settings are unaffected if this option is selected.
+Field Description LFS Override If selected, Large File Send has been enabled for your account and takes preference over the Deny, Hold, and Link settings.
 Deny

 If selected, all messages containing attachments whose total size exceeds the specified value are replaced with a substitute file.
 This file informs the recipient that their attachment has been removed and to contact their administrator for further assistance.
 If a value of "0" is specified, all messages with attachments regardless of the file size are denied.